ThetaMTX/Gda-2026-project/README.md

 ﻿# Gdakon 2026 LCD Display remote control
-A simple program writen (undecided yet) to control the Gdakon 2026 LCD Display from a Raspberry Pi.
-Access the screen remotely via phone app.
+A simple program writen in python and Kotlin to control the Gdakon 2026 LCD Display from a Raspberry Pi.
+Displaying media on screen (Raspberry) remotely via phone application.

 ## Features (to do)
 - [x] Display video on the screen